 We also hold general leaseholder meetings twice a year.
 All leaseholders are invited to attend and have their say on things that matter most to them.

-If you are interested in joining the Leaseholder Forum email getinvolved@peaksplains.org repair and improvement project.
-These works may include new roofs, lifts, and sometimes replacement windows and flat front doors or estate works.
+If you are interested in joining the Leaseholder Forum email getinvolved@peaksplains.org

 Major works